cbrown5/cbrown5.github.io/_posts/2018-10-01-how-I-became-a-scicomm.md

 # How I became a science communicator without realizing it

-Would you consider yourself to be science communicators, that is not just writing papers but doing other activities like doing interviews on radio?
+Would you consider yourself to be a science communicator, that is not just writing papers but doing other activities like doing interviews on radio?

 <div style="float:left;">
 <img src="/images/CB-scicomm-pres.jpg">